Brqje/AdiBags-BetterCategories/README.md

 existing AdiBags framework, as it can be configured, re-ordered, and disabled like any other AdiBags filter.

-Specific categorization for over 2200 items:
+I've included specific categorization for over 2200 items:

 - Over 1600 items released in Vanilla
 - Over 600 items released in TBC